lmnaslimited/wedha/lms/sample_templates/installation-or-pre-requisites.md

 ## 1\.
 Install Node.js

-Download and install Node.js from the [official website](https://nodejs.org/en) , if installed ignore this step
+Downloadd and install Node.js from the [official website](https://nodejs.org/en) , if installed ignore this step

 ### Verify Node.js and npm installation

-Open a terminal or command promt and run the following commands to verify installation:
+Open a terminal or command promt and run the following commmands to verify installation:

 ```
 `node -v